× Search

 Will the legislation affect the water services I receive?

-No, your water and wastewater services will not be affected.
-We will continue to provide quality services to residents and ratepayers as we look to explore the best service delivery model for the future of our community.
-This includes working with neighbouring councils to seek the best way forward.
+No, your current water, wastewater and stormwater services will not be affected.
+We will continue to provide quality services to residents and ratepayers as we look to explore the best service delivery model for the community.
+This includes working with other councils to consider the best way forward.
+To create a multi-CCO, we would need to confirm this would be mutually beneficial for all parties.

 Key information